cvelazquezr/personal-webpage/content/authors/cvelazquezr/_index.md

 highlight_name: true
 ---

-Camilo Velázquez-Rodríguez is currently a Ph.D.
-Candidate in Computer Science at the Software Languages Lab from the Department of Informatics, Faculty of (BioEngineering) Sciences at the Vrije Universiteit Brussel in Brussels, Belgium.
-His research interests include (but are not limited to) library usages in large software ecosystems, optimisation, machine learning and mathematical modeling.
-He is currently researching about library usages in the Maven software ecosystem to help developers in tasks such as selection of libraries, library comparisons and library adoption.
-He is doing his Ph.D. thesis under the supervision of [Prof. Dr. Coen De Roover](https://soft.vub.ac.be/~cderoove/).
+Camilo Velázquez-Rodríguez is a Postdoctoral researcher at the Software Languages Lab from the Department of Informatics, Faculty of (BioEngineering) Sciences at the Vrije Universiteit Brussel in Brussels, Belgium.
+His research interests include (but are not limited to) library usages in large software ecosystems, optimisation techniques, machine and deep learning and mathematical modelling.
+He did his Ph.D. thesis under the supervision of [Prof. Dr. Coen De Roover](https://soft.vub.ac.be/~cderoove/).

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->